bruneaug/DShield-SIEM/Troubleshooting/Troubleshooting_SIEM_and_Sensor.md

 $ uptime                                -> Shows how long the server has been running without a reboot<br>
 $ crontab -l                            -> List all the active cronjobs<br>
 $ netstat -an | grep '5601\\|9200\\|5044'  -> Shows if Elasticsearch and logstash are listening<br>
+$ zip -e webhoneypot.zip webhoneypot-2024-* -> zipping a file or directory with a password (usually infected for malware)